Yaya-Cout/Upsilon-Workshop/public/assets/legal/privacy.md

   on the same server as the database.
 During this time, the dumps are also synced to two other places (my personal computer and my phone) and are encrypted with a password, in addition to the GPG encryption of the dumps.
-  Theses dumps are removed 1 month after the deletion from the server, so they are kept for 2 months in total.
+  These dumps are removed 1 month after the deletion from the server, so they are kept for 2 months in total.
-- In addition to database dump, a snapshot of the disk is made every day and are stored encrypted on another server.
-The last 14 snapshots are kept, so they are kept for 2 weeks.
+- In addition to the database dump, a snapshot of the disk is made every day and are stored encrypted on another server.
+The last 14 snapshots are kept, so they are kept for 2 weeks at the maximum
-- The logs of the server are kept for 2 month.
+- The logs of the server are kept for 2 months.

 So, old data from the database is removed after 2 months.
 Logs are deleted after 2 months and 2 weeks, since they are included in the